sbmpost/AutoRaise/README.md

 **Troubleshooting & Verbose logging**

-If you experience any issues, it is advisable to first check these things:
+If you experience any issues, it is advisable to first check these items:

 - Are you using the latest version?
 - Does it work with the command line version?